raynaharrisphd/raynaharrisphd.github.io/_posts/2022-08-19-yoga-friday.md

 ## Comments

 This post outlines a yoga sequence designed for a younger audience, with poses are referred to by animal names where possible and a focus is on syncing movement to breath.
 It contains 7 sections (open awareness, open stretch, standing breath work, floor work, balancing poses, inversions, relaxation).
 Much of the sequence was derived from a YouTube video called [Fun Kids Yoga w/ Kris Blunt (30 Minute Class)](https://www.youtube.com/watch?v=5sYUnnyPsRM).
 The black and white yoga icons from created by <a href="https://www.flaticon.com/free-icons/workout" title="workout icons">dDara </a>, <a href="https://www.flaticon.com/free-icons/exercise" title="exercise icons">monkik</a>, <a href="https://www.flaticon.com/free-icons/yoga" title="yoga icons">Freepik </a>, and <a href="https://www.flaticon.com/free-icons/yoga-pose" title="yoga pose icons">Eideticmemo</a>.
 A 40 minute playlist was curated to accompany the sequence of poses to help sync the breath with movement and stillness.
+The class was organized by [The Courage Project](https://www.courageproject.org/) and took place near the Tahoe Meadows South Trailhead in Nevada.

 <figure>
 <img src="/images/yoga/fridayplan.png" style="width:80%">
 </figure>

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/7zgs64Pnw2QqlSNduyzmlc?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>